 - Treknologic is an amazing podcast.
 The hosts have an innate ability to be funny and serious at the same time, and are actually accepting of ideas different from their own.
 This, along with a strong fanbase and fun trivia, begs one to ask why the show isn't more popular.

 - The Comic Book Cast podcast.
 Comic news, funny, and just plain happy.

 - Now Playing Podcast.
 With an intelligent, hilarious group of hosts, they give consistent entertainment and reviews of many a franchise.

-- Kakos Industries is an incredibly funny, well written, and is presented in a charming fake news format for an Evil, Inc..
-It has a modest following at best though certainly deserves a bigger audience.
+- Kakos Industries is an incredibly funny, well-written, and is presented in a charming fake news format for an Evil, Inc..
+It has a modest following at best, though, and certainly deserves a bigger audience.